Pattern-Projects/blender-ucd-project/README.md

 ### Features Left to Implement
 These features may be added at a later time.
+- Add Blender organisation description to About page
+- Add Blender organisational chart to About page
 - Video backgrounds
 - Full page image background
 - Resizible sections